IDN-C-X/ZeldrisRobot/README.md

 `psql YOUR_DB_NAME -h YOUR_HOST YOUR_USER`

 This will allow you to connect to your database via your terminal.
 By default, YOUR_HOST should be 0.0.0.0:5432.

 You should now be able to build your database URI.
 This will be:

 `sqldbtype://username:pw@hostname:port/db_name`

-Replace sqldbtype with whichever DB you're using (eg Postgres, MySQL, SQLite, etc) repeat for your username, password, hostname (localhost?), port (5432?), and DB name.
+Replace sqldbtype with whichever DB you're using (e.g. Postgres, MySQL, SQLite, `etc) repeat for your username, password, hostname (localhost?), port (5432?), and DB name.

 Or, register on [ElephantSQL](https://www.elephantsql.com/) for free Postgresql.
 Learn for your self, i won't learn you anything.
 </details>

 ## Copyright & License

 - Copyright (©) 2021 by [IDN-C-X](https://github.com/IDN-C-X)
 - Licensed under the terms of the [GNU GENERAL PUBLIC LICENSE Version 3, 05 October 2021](./LICENSE).